Skip to main content

 NEVER try to suck out the venom by mouth.
 You can try the suction cup in a snakebite kit if it doesn't delay other needed treatment; however, suctioning seldom provides any measurable advantages.

 DO NOT apply cold and/or ice packs.
-Recent studies indicate that application of cold or ice makes the injury much worse.
+Recent studies indicate that the application of cold or ice makes the injury much worse.